trautonen/coveralls-maven-plugin/README.md

   throwing exception
 - `org.eluder.coveralls.maven.plugin.domain.SourceLoader` constructor takes a list of source directories instead of a single source directory

+### Credits

+- Jakub Bednář (@bednar) for Saga integration and the idea of chaining multiple reports provided by different coverage tools.

 ### Continuous integration